 Don’t forget Saturday Yoga or the 3rd Saturday Community WOD both at 8:30am.

-Why do I need to take the Elements Class?
+Why do I need to take the On Ramp Course?

-Unless you’ve been a member of another CrossFit facility or have proficiency with ALL barbell movements- Squat, Press, Deadlift, Clean & Jerk, and the Snatch, you WILL need to attend our Elements class.
-In this class you will learn the foundational movements you need to be ready for a group class.
-This one time class lasts about 90 minutes.
+Unless you’ve been a member of another CrossFit facility or have proficiency with ALL barbell movements- Squat, Press, Deadlift, Clean & Jerk, and the Snatch, you WILL need to attend our On Ramp.
+In these classes you will learn the foundational movements you need to be ready for a group class.